vpilat/arewewebyet/README.md

 ]
 +++
 ```
 To add or remove crates from a topic, simple add or remove the crate from it's package array.
-For more detailed documentation, see [the docs](./DOCS.md).
+For more detailed documentation, see [the contributing docs](./CONTRIBUTING.md).

 ## Code of Conduct